How much does KMSD charge?

 Are there colored belts like in martial arts?
 How does the rank system work?

-Krav Maga San Diego uses the international system of ranking signified by a patch on the pants.
+Krav Maga San Diego uses a ranking system signified by a patch on the pants.
 The ranks are Practitioner 1 – 5, Graduate 1 – 5, and Expert.
 The ranks (Practitioner / Graduate / Expert) are somewhat aligned with traditional martial arts belt progression, but the KMSD rank system generally allows for students to learn “higher” techniques sooner, and test more often than a belt system, if they choose to do so.
 KMSD is especially recognized around the world and locally as having a higher standard of training / ranking.
+Note that all students participating in a KMSD test must have been students in the 8 week session immediately prior to the Exam.
 All new students start out in the Level 1 Class without any rank, and are usually invited to participate in a Practitioner 1 Exam after completing 2, 3, or more of the 8 week Level 1 sessions.
 Following this, most students are invited to attend the Level 2 classes, although many choose to continuing their training in Level 1, even for several sessions, to reinforce the basic, important Krav Maga principles and techniques.
-Most but not all Practitioner 4 students are invited to participate in the Level 3 classes.
+Most, but not all, Practitioner 4 students are invited to participate in the Level 3 classes.
 There are separate fees for workshops and testing.
 At Krav Maga San Diego, unlike other local schools, teaching and “doing” are distinctly separated.
 High ranking Krav Maga students may not have the tools to teach Krav Maga, while lower ranking Krav Maga students may possess the talent to be recommended to the Assistant Instructor Certification Course (AICC).
 Those qualities include safety in training; respect toward the Instructors and fellow students; maturity; self-control; volunteerism; and other qualities recognized by the Instructor Staff.

 Krav Maga San Diego is San Diego’s premier, established, world-recognized international rank testing location.
 Students ranked by other lower-level krav maga organizations have requested and received permission to test with KMSD, as our exams are considered to be more valid and much more thorough than the typical franchise krav maga programs.